These simple cheese fritters are made with just 5 ingredients! Easy to make, and perfect for an elegant brunch.

 The word fritter is derived from the word 'fry', so as you might expect, fritters are fried in a pan (I shallow fried these cheese fritters, but some fritters are more like deep-fried balls of batter).

-Generally, fritters differ from pancakes in that they have all sorts of yummy additional ingredients inside, instead of just the plain batter – see my spicy bean and halloumi fritters, kohlrabi fritters, broccoli and feta fritters, corn and avocado fritters… they’re essentially a delicious combination of ingredients, held together in a simple pancake batter.
+Generally, fritters differ from pancakes in that they have all sorts of yummy additional ingredients inside, instead of just the plain batter - see my vegetable fritters, spicy bean and halloumi fritters, kohlrabi fritters, broccoli and feta fritters, corn and avocado fritters... they're essentially a delicious combination of ingredients, held together in a simple pancake batter.

 5 ingredient recipe